efchatz/Covert-C2/README.md

 <!-- Capabilities & Advantages -->
 ## Capabilities & Advantages
-The differencies and advantages with other C2 frameworks are the following:
+The differences and advantages with other C2 frameworks are the following:

 * Decentralized approach: Each host can communicate separately with the C2 server, say by using subdomains or implementing cookie functionality.
 * Expandability: The implementation right now supports only Windows, but it can be easily extended to be used against MacOS or Linux since it is mainly focused on using the Native Messaging API which is supported by both MacOS and Linux major browsers.
 * Adaptability: It can adapt in different environments.
 For example, it can load the shellcode of another C2 framework to continue the post-exploitation attack or construct different type of commands for direct execution.
 * Out-of-the-box Persistence: Persistence is quite crucial in a red team engagement.
 As a result, C3 offers out-of-the-box persistence to the post-exploitation attack.
 * Direct Code Execution: It offers direct code execution.
-Although, in some cases this will limit the attack's execution.
+Although, in some cases, this will limit the attack's execution.
 In the latter case, using any adapt feature could assist, like using the shellcode of another C2 framework.
 * Enhanced Stealth: EDRs had zero detections against the post-exploitation attacks of this implementation.
-Considering this implementation had minimal usage of evasion techiques, the evasion capabilities can be further enhanced in the future, if needed.
-Also, it uses secure traffic with the C2 webserver with the assist of HTTP/3 and QUIC.
+Considering this implementation had minimal usage of evasion techniques, the evasion capabilities can be further enhanced in the future, if needed.
+Also, it uses secure traffic with the C2 webserver with the assistance of HTTP/3 and QUIC.
-* Lightweight: The extension, native app and webserver execution is lightweight.
+* Lightweight: The extension, native app, and webserver execution is lightweight.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>